msoyka/Augmented-ITCSS-Architecture/README.md

 ### Global Scope's ITCSS - Basic Overview:
-Lets talk about the purpose of each layer within the itcss' Global Scope architecture.
+Lets talk about the purpose of each layer within the itcss Global Scope architecture.

 * **SETTINGS**
   * The Settings layer does not contain any styles.
 It only houses variables and other configuration needs.